DRAGNLabs/301r_retnet/README.md

 ## Base Architecture - Microsoft TorchScale

-This project is built upon [Microsoft TorchScale](https://github.com/microsoft/torchscale), which provides basic implementations of the two architectures for our research.
+This project is built upon [Microsoft TorchScale](https://github.com/microsoft/torchscale), which provides basic implementations of each architecture for our research.
 TorchScale provides a library of foundational architecture implementations for training Transformer-based deep learning models.
-We have leveraged its capabilities to develop our comparison between RetNets and Transformers.
+We have leveraged its capabilities to compare RetNet and Transformer architectures.

 ## Installation and Setup